 The Irish signage is alive and kicking with Trevor Finnegan's Our Type project

-Trevor Finnegan, the founder of Revert Design is on a mission.
-The graphic designer documents Ireland’s disappearing shopfronts and signage with his typographic project aptly titled “Our Type”.
+Trevor Finnegan, the founder of Revert Design is on a mission to document Ireland’s disappearing shopfronts and signage through his inspiring typographic project aptly titled “Our Type”.

 “I began to notice around the time of the Celtic Tiger that many of Ireland’s towns and villages were starting to change rapidly and many of the traditional shopfronts and signage were being replaced with your everyday chain stores that are seen everywhere across Ireland today.
-It was pretty sad to see this as we have a very unique style of shopfront here in Ireland that is completely different to that of the rest of Europe and even Britain” he told The Locals.
+It was pretty sad to see this as we have a very unique style of shopfront here in Ireland that is completely different to that of the rest of Europe and even Britain” Finnegan told The Locals.

 “I have had a keen interest in old signage and typography from an early age through my dad's collection of enamel advertising signs which he collected and displayed on our garage wall at home” notes Finnegan.